ymyke/cardio/DOMAIN.md

 Cards
-- can be drawn, played, moved, can attack, ...
-- have scores, values, sigils, etc.
 - have meta information for curation, likes etc. -- maybe also stats?
-- Are sigils best modeled as something like side effects or similar? -- Also for stuff like overflow damage etc.?
 - Important: A card in a deck is also something like a blueprint for a card that is on the grid.
 Once it leaves the grid, the original values need to be restored!
 - Bones!!!

 Sigils
-- can evolve!
-I.e., need to track their own states as to when played etc. (???)
-- how to implement?
-  - callback hooks and sigil handlers?
-  - mixins?
-  - ...?

 Special behaviors
 - "Note that some cards have symbols in place of their Power, which represent a variable